RustMagazine/rustmagazine/content/issue-1/hidden-control-flow.md

 ```

 In my opinion, the above expectation is not hard to achieve.
 Though it looks a bit different, Tokio already has the [`Cancelled bit`](https://github.com/tokio-rs/tokio/blob/00bf5ee8a855c28324fa4dff3abf11ba9f562a85/tokio/src/runtime/task/state.rs#L41) and [`CancellationToken`](https://docs.rs/tokio-util/latest/tokio_util/sync/struct.CancellationToken.html).
 Above all, we need runtime to give the cancellation right back to our tasks.

-<font color=Gray>Citation: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Introducing</font>

----

-## About Greptime

-Greptime is founded in April 2022 with two main offerings: [GreptimeDB](https://github.com/greptimeteam/greptimedb) and Greptime Cloud.
-Greptime DB is an open-source, cloud-native time series database with powerful analytical features; Greptime Cloud is a SaaS solution built on GreptimeDB.
-We are passionate about helping users find real-time values from their time series data with our tools.

-If you have any insights or suggestions, please contact <info@greptime.com> or join our [Slack](https://greptime.com/slack) channel for more information and discussion.